-Being immersed in a strong Christian community – as I was during both seminary and doctoral work in theology – is simultaneously challenging, gut-wrenching, transformative, and joy-filled.
-It was the training, discipline, stripping, and rebuilding of both mind and character that happens, when one commits to follow a particular vocational path as part of one’s life of faith.
+Being immersed in a strong Christian community, as I was during both seminary and doctoral work in theology, is simultaneously challenging, gut-wrenching, transformative, and joy-filled.
+It was the training, discipline, stripping, and rebuilding of both mind and character that happens when one commits to follow a particular vocational path as part of one’s life of faith.
 I was, and am, grateful for this experience.
 It truly is all one can really expect from a program that wants to rigorously train someone to proclaim the Gospel in a nation that does not know the triune God of our Scriptures.
 But as with any immersive program, it can also form a type of experiential bubble.

-This is not a bubble that is exclusive to the Church.
+Bubbles are not just found in Christian circles.
 Most companies have their bubbles.
 These bubbles occur simply because people within a given organization develop an ethos or way of life that is different from other organizations.
-There are distinct expectations about how one uses one’s time, how one behaves, how relationships work and their formality or informality, the ‘textbook way’ to do things and the way that organization does things.
-It includes language, often terms, phrases, words, descriptions, short cuts, or ‘read between the lines’ types of comments that one must know in order to participate and to ‘do well’.
+There are distinct expectations about how one uses one’s time; how one behaves; how relationships work, their formality or informality; the ‘textbook way’ to do things and the way that organization does things.
+It includes language, often terms, phrases, words, descriptions, shortcuts, or subtext that one must know in order to participate and to ‘do well’.

-Learning from my sports bubbles
+My sports bubbles

 We can listen with the gifts of the Spirit that culminate in the concept of empathy (faith, hope and love).
-We can then find the common patterns of life, the common underpinning reasons – emotional, physical, experiential – that prevent people opening up to receive the grace of God there with them already, provident over all things.
-And having travelled with God throughout our own experiences, we can share these in response to the particular issues of another person’s life.
+We can then find the common patterns of life, the common underpinning reasons – emotional, physical, experiential – that prevent people opening up to receive the grace of God that is there with them already, provident over all things.
+Thus, having travelled with God throughout our own experiences, we can share these in response to the particular issues of another person’s life.